 Although the exact reason for incompetent cervix is still unknown, it is generally attributed to cervical weakness.
 This weakness may be inherent, which means the woman was born with it.

 This usually may not occur due to external injury or trauma to the vaginal area, even though there haven’t been any studies to prove otherwise.
-Still, there are some health aspects that are often associated with incompetent cervix.
+Still, there are some health aspects that are often associated with an incompetent cervix.

 - Serious trauma to the cervix: A woman can develop an incompetent cervix if she’s gone through an extensive cone biopsy, especially after an abnormal pap smear test.
-Or, has had her cervix operated more than five times.
+Or, has had her cervix operated on more than five times.

 - Surgical procedures.
-According to some studies, other surgical procedures including dilation and curettage (D&C) may also be associated with incompetent cervix.
+According to some studies, other surgical procedures including dilation and curettage (D&C) may also be associated with an incompetent cervix.

 For somebody who is born with a cervical weakness, it may begin to show its true form from the very first pregnancy.
 And it’s crucial to note here that once it happens during the first pregnancy, it’s likely to happen again in subsequent pregnancies as well.

 Now the next big question is how to identify if you have an incompetent cervix.